M-e-r-l-i-n-a/zu-bbbearbeiten-stateless/.github/ISSUE_TEMPLATE/user-story.md

 name: User story
 about: Submit a new requirement for this project
 title: As <role>, I want <something> so that <something>
-labels: bug, good first issue
+labels: 'status: new issue, type: user story'
 assignees: ''

 ---